 How do I make an appointment for a child?
 Parents or caregivers are asked to make the appointment for their child.
 Parents can take their child to any office they choose, but they must make an appointment.
 Please emphasize to parents and caregivers that keeping the appointment is important!

 Can I bring an entire class to the dentist?
 You may be able to make arrangements with a dental office to bring an entire class.
 However, the dentist may not be able to provide a full range of treatment for each child in need.
 To arrange a field trip on GKAS day, call the office of your choice to discuss the possibility.
 Remember that each child must have a consent form signed by a parent or guardian, in order to receive treatment.

 How can I share information about this program with families in my school or agency?
-You are encouraged to share the list of participating locations (click on the box at the top of this page) by photocopying and handing it out, posting it on your website or sending it home in backpacks.
+You are encouraged to share NJDA's list of participating locations (available in December) by photocopying and handing it out, posting it on your website or sending it home in backpacks.
 Or, refer the family to this website!